youtube/cobalt/mlir/docs/OpDefinitions.md

 -   If the `genAccessors` field is 1 (the default) accessor methods will be generated on the Type class (e.g. `int getWidth() const` in the example above).
--   If the `genVerifyInvariantsDecl` field is set, a declaration for a method `static LogicalResult verifyConstructionInvariants(Location, parameters...)` is added to the class as well as a `getChecked(Location, parameters...)` method which gets the result of `verifyConstructionInvariants` before calling `get`.
+-   If the `genVerifyDecl` field is set, a declaration for a method `static LogicalResult verify(emitErrorFn, parameters...)` is added to the class as well as a `getChecked(emitErrorFn, parameters...)` method which checks the result of `verify` before calling `get`.
 -   The `storageClass` field can be used to set the name of the storage class.
 -   The `storageNamespace` field is used to set the namespace where the storage class should sit.
 Defaults to "detail".